aolaleye/bamazon/README.md

-# Bamazon MySQL/Node Application
+# Bamazon - MySQL/Node Application

 ### Overview
 This application utilizes MySQL and Node to simulate an Amazon-like storefront.
-The app ranges from Customer level - where it takes in orders from customers and depletes stock from the store's inventory - to Supervisor level- where it tracks overhead costs across the store's departments and outputs a SQL Table in the terminal.
+The app ranges from Customer level - where it takes in orders from customers and depletes stock from the store's inventory - to Supervisor level - where it tracks overhead costs across the store's departments and outputs a SQL Table in the terminal.

 #### __This application utlizes the following npm packages:__
 * _mysql (to access the MySQL database)_
 * _inquirer (to retrieve information from the user)_
 * _console.table (to log a SQL table to the console)_
+* __Note:__ _run `npm i` to install the packages included in the json package_

 ### __Customer View__
-* ### `node bamazonCustomer.js`
+### `node bamazonCustomer.js`

     * During the purchasing process, the app accesses a MySQL Database called bamazon_db.
-    * The database contains the table _products_ which houses each product's:
+    * The database contains the table __products__ which houses each product's:
         * *item_id (Unique id for each product)*
         * *product_name (The name of the product)*
         * *department_name (The name of product's department)*